RyannKim327/DjangoPractice/ReadMe.md

 ```Bash
 .\venv\Scripts\activate
 ```
->And lastly, if you want to finish or deactivate the virtual environmane, just type:
+> Then you may now start installing Django.
+Also, once you've already created `venv` you don't need to create another one, just activate and start running the package with `python manage.py runserver`. *Always take note* that, *you must install venv aligned with your DjangoProject*, it will create conflicts to your program.
+And lastly, if you want to finish or deactivate the virtual environmant, just type:
 ```Bash
 deactivate
 ```